seba-1511/specialists/paper/paper.md

 techniques (algorithmic ?) should be considered.-->

-Interestingly, the choice of confusion matrix has only a limited impact on the overall performance, indicating that the enphasis should be put on the choice of the clustering algorithm.
+Interestingly, the choice of confusion matrix has only a limited impact on the overall performance, indicating that the emphasis should be put on the the clustering algorithm.
 We notice that clustering with greedy pairs consistantly yields better scores.
-However none of the spcialist experiments are able to improve on the baseline, indicating that specialists might not be as efficient when dealing with a small number of classes.
+However none of the specialist experiments is able to improve on the baseline, indicating that specialists might not be as efficient when dealing with a small number of classes.